BigPolarBear1/factorization/README.md

 To the FBI loser who launched a terrorism case against me: HEY YOU COME TO EUROPE AND I PUNCH YOU IN YOUR SHITHEAD FACE DUMB PIECE OF SHIT.
 YOU LOST TO A DUDE IN A DRESS.
 PATHETIC.
 YOU ARE ALL PATHETIC.
 FUCK THE FBI.
 FUCKING LOSERS.
 GO CRY YOU FUCKING MORRONS.

+FUCK.
+I AM SO EXCITED THAT I WON, I WANT TO GO PUNCH SOME PIECE OF SHIT NAZI RIGHT NOW TO GET RID OF THE ADRENALINE.
+FUCK NAZIS.
+WATCH WHAT HAPPENS NOW.
+ONCE THAT CODE IS DONE.
+WHAT WHAT HAPPENS.
+FUCKING LOSERS.
+TELL HEGSETH HE IS A LITTLE BITCH.

 -----------------------------------------------

 URGENT NOTE: I am urgently looking for any country to grant me a visa and employment.
 A country that doesn't extradite to the US.